 - Tableau Desktop

 Desktop and Online are used to create different types of reports.
-Last three tools publish their reports without paying.
+The last three tools publish their reports without paying.
 The reports are saved as the workbook.

-- Tableau Reader: is a free version that consumes Tableau desktop report.
+- Tableau Reader: This is a free version that consumes Tableau desktop report.

 - Tableau Server: saves time when we have a large number of people devour the work.
 It is licensed in two ways: named user, core licensing.
 It creates a subscription that provides notifications when reports are published.

 - Tableau Public: It is limited to storage Space.
 Workbooks can be viewed by anyone.
-This has a premium version with subscriptions which is free based service.
+This has a premium version with subscriptions which is a fee-based service.

-Tableau online doesn’t need server setup.
+Tableau online doesn’t need a server setup.
 It had the pricing of Explorer license and Viewer Licence.
-All the data of Online resides in Tableau Server are not on the own.
+All the data of Online resides in Tableau Server are not on their own.

 Tableau free version software currently runs on Windows Environment.
 The first thing to do is connecting to data.